PieLabs/pie-docs/using/packaging-questions.md

 ## Packaging for Client Side Only

-The `pie` cli has an option [todo - define] that will additionally add the following file to the packaged item:
+The `pie` cli has a boolean option `-C --client-only-bundle` that will additionally add the following file to the packaged item:

 | File              | Description                                                        |
 |-------------------|--------------------------------------------------------------------|